What parents need to know

 Is it any good?

-Arthur viewers will find demonstrations of solving problems creatively, appreciating differences, and other lessons on display.
-But just as Arthur is a studious boy with a lot of playful energy, the show is both educational and lighthearted, weaving themes in gracefully so that they seem to result from -- rather than instigate -- the story.
+Just as Arthur is a smart boy with lots of playful energy, the show is both educational and lighthearted, weaving themes in so well that they seem to result from -- rather than instigate -- the story.
+Viewers of Arthur will find demonstrations of solving problems creatively, appreciating differences, and other lessons on display.
 Situations resolve creatively rather than predictably.
 In one episode, for example, Arthur's smart friend, Brain, refuses to go to a birthday party at a water park, and the kids get mad and accuse him of being stuck up.
 Arthur is torn between sticking by his friend and sticking with the group.
 Rather than choosing sides, he investigates and figures out that Brain has a fear of water.
 Brain doesn't get over his fear of water -- instead, the episode helps viewers see that it's okay to be afraid of something and admit to your fears.

 Families can talk about...

-Families can talk about sibling struggles.
+Families can talk about sibling struggles in Arthur.
 How can brothers and sisters work out their differences?
 Do Arthur and DW have a good relationship?
 How is it like your kids' relationship with their siblings?
 How is it different?